 Discover more about how to master search trends and rank higher

 Start by writing all of your pillar pages first, then make a start on each of your sub-topic articles.
 Starting with your pillar page will help you to link everything together in a logical order.

 5. Review, measure and iterate

 Make sure that you are regularly checking your articles for relevance and making changes to them so that they stay up to date.
 Constant iterations to content also help to ensure that search engines take notice.

-Changing your inbound marketing strategy focus from keywords to topic areas will be incredibly beneficial for your business.
+Changing your strategy focus from keywords to topic areas to get on board with this trend will really help your marketing to perform.
 Not only will you make it easier for people to find you, but you’ll also be able to give them more reason to stay instead of heading back to Google to find more answers.

 Having a good content strategy is crucial for getting to that lucrative first position in search engine results pages and ultimately for growing your business, but we appreciate that it can be a daunting task to put together a plan for the next six to twelve months, and stick to it!

 Learn more about content marketing, the fundamentals, and how to approach your next strategy in our dedicated ebook, 'Content Marketing for Beginners' — click the image below to download your copy now.